pyrddlgym-project/pyRDDLGym-jax/README.md

 step_fn = compiled.compile_transition()
 ```

-This will return a JAX compiled (pure) function that requires 4 arguments:
+This will return a JAX compiled (pure) function requiring the following inputs:
 - ``key`` is the ``jax.random.PRNGKey`` key for reproducible randomness
-- ``actions`` is the dictionary of action fluent JAX tensors
+- ``actions`` is the dictionary of action fluent tensors
-- ``subs`` is the dictionary of state-fluent and non-fluent JAX tensors
+- ``subs`` is the dictionary of state-fluent and non-fluent tensors
 - ``model_params`` are the parameters of the differentiable relaxations, such as ``weight``
--

 The function returns a dictionary containing a variety of variables, such as updated pvariables including next-state fluents (``pvar``), reward obtained (``reward``), error codes (``error``).
 It is thus possible to apply any JAX transformation to the output of the function, such as computing gradient using ``jax.grad()`` or batched simulation using ``jax.vmap()``.

-Compilation of entire rollouts is possible by calling the ``compile_rollouts`` function, and providing a policy implementation that maps states (jax tensors) and tunable policy parameters to actions.
+Compilation of entire rollouts is also possible by calling the ``compile_rollouts`` function.
 An [example is provided to illustrate how you can define your own policy class and compute the return gradient manually](https://github.com/pyrddlgym-project/pyRDDLGym-jax/blob/main/pyRDDLGym_jax/examples/run_gradient.py).

 ## Citing pyRDDLGym-jax